 Additionally, the University assumes no liability, and hereby expressly negates the same, for failure to provide or delay in providing educational or related services due to a cause(s) beyond the control of the University.
 These causes include, without limitation, financial issues, power failure, fire, strikes, damage by the elements, other acts of God and acts of public authorities.
 While the University believes that the information contained in the Catalog and Handbook is accurate at the time of publication, the University does not guarantee absolute accuracy.
 Please direct questions to the appropriate administrator in case of doubt or confusion.

 The catalog is a production of the Office of the Provost and the Office of the Registrar.
-Special thanks go to Greg White, Ph.D., Associate Provost, and Evelia Chacon, Registrar's Assistant for their efforts to make the catalog as complete and correct as possible.
 Please direct any comments to the Office of the Registrar.

 ACADEMIC CALENDAR